suvanshenoy/kcc.js/README.md

 kcc stands for "Kitty Configuration Convert".
 This tool automates the process of creating a kitty.conf configuration file.
 Simply write your desired configuration in a TOML file, and this tool will convert the TOML format into a kitty.conf format.

-## Features

-- Easy conversion from TOML to `kitty.conf`.
-- Simplifies the management of Kitty terminal configurations.

 ## How to Use

 1. Write your configuration in a TOML file (ex: `config.toml`) in your kitty directory.